slytomcat/http-mock/README.md

 - `mock`: handle incoming requests from files according to the configuration file.

 In `proxy` mode each request creates:
-- new file file response data
+- new file with the response data
-- new item in configuration
+- new item in configuration for making response into `mock` mode

 A file is created in subfolder (of current path from witch the service was started) that corresponds to the forwarding URL.
 For example: the requests for forwarding URL: `http://www.example.com/test` will be stored in subfolder `www.example.com_test`.
 The files with response data will be saved in the subfolder and will contain the rest part of request URL in its name.
 For example: response of request to `http://localhost:8080/path/to/end-point?id=0` will be saved to file `<request_path_parameters>_response_<n>.raw` where `n` is unique number.
 Config file is stored with name `config.json` in the same subfolder.
 It is created when service is stopped.